Ottmar Hitzfeld Arena

 The Ottmar Hitzfeld Arena is a sports stadium in the village Gspon in Canton Valais, Switzerland.
-It is the highest stadium in Europe at 2,012 m (6,600 ft) above sea level.
+It is the highest altitude stadium in Europe at 1922 m above sea level.
 It is the home of amateur football club FC Gspon and is named after football manager Ottmar Hitzfeld.

 Location

 The stadium is located in the hamlet Gspon, which is 800 meters above the Staldenried municipality in Canton Valais.
 Gspon has only five inhabitants, but Staldenried has more than 500.
 Gspon has no cars nor traffic, and was chosen as the site location because lower lands are used for agriculture.
-The stadium is known for being the highest football pitch in Europe, 2012 meters above sea level.
+The stadium is known for being the highest football pitch in Europe, 1922 meters above sea level.

 Design

 Football was initially played here on gravel, and later there was a surface of wood chips and sand.
 The pitch has a safety net on three sides to prevent footballs being kicked into the valley, although it is claimed that a thousand footballs have been lost.
 Up to two-hundred spectators attend the home games and there is no entrance fee.
 The pitch is smaller than the average football pitch and only eight instead of eleven players take part in the game which has no offside rule.

-In 2009 a field of artificial turf was paid for by the former football trainer of the Swiss National Team Ottmar Hitzfeld, hence its name.
+In 2009 a field of artificial turf was paid for by the former football trainer of the Swiss national football team Ottmar Hitzfeld, hence its name.
 The teams and spectators travel to the matches by cable car.
 The original cable car from Staldenried held twelve people.
 In 2019, a new cable car with cabins that held 25 passengers was installed.

 Because of the elevated altitude the air is thinner and some think that gives the home team an advantage.
 The pitch, which is as large as the available flat surface permits, is smaller than traditional pitches.
 In winter, the pitch is covered by snow and part of a ski piste.